Marigoldwu/FastDGC/README.md

 ## Requirements

-The proposed GCMA is implemented with python 3.7 on a Tesla T4 GPU.
+The proposed FastDGC is implemented with python 3.10.12 on a Tesla T4 GPU.

 Python package information is summarized in **requirements.txt**: